F5Networks/f5-azure-arm-templates/supported/failover/same-net/via-api/n-nic/existing-stack/byol/README.md

 ## Introduction

 This solution uses an ARM template to launch two BIG-IP VEs in an Active/Standby configuration with network failover enabled (the template now supports [multiple traffic groups](#traffic-group-configuration) which enables active/active deployments).
-Each pair of BIG-IP VEs is deployed in an Azure Availability Set, and can therefore be spread across different update and fault domains.
+Each pair of BIG-IP VEs is deployed in an Azure Availability Zone when the region offers Availability Zones.
+Otherwise it is deployed in an Availability Set and can be spread across different update and fault domains.
 Each BIG-IP VE has 3 network interfaces (NICs), one for management, one for external traffic, and one for internal traffic.

 Traffic flows from the client through BIG-IP VE to the application servers.
 This is the standard 'on-premise-like' cloud design where the  BIG-IP VE instance is running with a management interface, a front-end application traffic (external) interface, and back-end application (internal) interface.
 This template is a result of Azure now supporting multiple public-to-private IP address mappings per NIC.